 Then came a few injuries.
 I have torn my rotator cuff, my MCL, a few concussions and more minor injures but it hasn’t deterred me, just made me want it that much more.
 I now am unbelievably careful of who I roll with, and how I train.
 You will never catch me getting on the mats without warming up and stretching.

-For the first four years I trained under Alex Martins at Alex Martins Brazilian Jiu Jitsu in Dallas, TX at Oakfit.
+For the first three and a half years I trained under Alex Martins at Alex Martins Brazilian Jiu Jitsu in Dallas, TX at Oakfit.
 I followed my main coach, Alex Martins do Nascimento from Paragon of Dallas when he started his own gym in February of 2015.
 I also trained under Vin Abadie and Lucas Pinhiero while training under Alex Martins.
-In October of 2017 I moved to the Seattle, Washington area and joined Foster Brazilian Jiu Jitsu, and I currently train under James “300” Foster in Kent, Washington..
+In October of 2017 I moved to the Seattle, Washington area and joined Foster Brazilian Jiu Jitsu, and I currently train under James “300” Foster in Kent, Washington.

 For more information about my gym, see the My Gym page.